Are Europeans abandoned to populism?

 Question: Concerning the European Union, which of the following opinions do you most agree with?

-″You’re in favour of the European Union and of your country being part of it″ and ″You’re not in favour of the European Union, but you don’t want your country to leave it – what’s done is done″
+Responses: ″You’re in favour of the European Union and of your country being part of it″ and ″You’re not in favour of the European Union, but you don’t want your country to leave it – what’s done is done″

 Base: EU countries